ashleyb6/lets_go/README.md

 click a button and a random activity would generate for me, that would motivate me to grab the keys, get the kids in their carseats, and go do it.

-I know several mothers struggle with these same feelings that I do, so I think from a real-world perspective this could be a useful application.
+I know several parents struggle with these same feelings that I do, so I think from a real-world perspective this could be a useful application.
 I plan to keep this in mind as I code through this project and perhaps deploy it for others in the future.